May 12, 2023

 Shop 37.5" sticks

-For junior players we usually work off the measurement of floor-to-belly button in inches.
-This will give you a great marker of stick size needed.
-If you’re in between sizes always try and go a size up- we all know how quickly kids grow!
+For junior players we usually work off the floor-to-belly button measurement in inches.
+If you're in between sizes, go a size up.
+You can read more in our stick size guide.

 mercian hockey stick bows

-A big bow is not a good or a bad thing, it’s about finding the balance and what feels right for you.
-If you’re not sure message us via live chat or come in store.
-Bigger is not always better, as you need to be able to handle it.
+A big bow is not a good or a bad thing — it's about finding the right balance for your game.
+Bigger is not always better.

 What are hockey sticks made of?

-The materials that make a hockey stick vary depending on the level and price of the stick.
-For example, basic junior sticks will be made from wood, mid-range sticks will be some sort of composite and advanced sticks are heavily carbon.
+Materials vary depending on the level and price.
+Basic junior sticks will be wood; mid-range will be composite; and advanced sticks are heavily carbon.

 How much does a hockey stick cost?